openvinotoolkit/model_server/demos/horizontal_text_detection/python/README.md

 ## Recognize Detected Text with OCR Pipeline
 Optical Character Recognition (OCR) pipeline based on [horizontal text detection](https://docs.openvino.ai/2022.1/omz_models_model_horizontal_text_detection_0001.html) model, [text recognition](https://github.com/openvinotoolkit/open_model_zoo/tree/2022.1.0/models/intel/text-recognition-0014) combined with a custom node implementation can be used with the same python script used before.
-OCR pipeline provides location of detected text boxes on the image and additionaly recognized text for each box.
+OCR pipeline provides location of detected text boxes on the image and additionally recognized text for each box.

 ![horizontal text detection using OCR pipeline](horizontal-text-detection-ocr.gif)